 Take your own water bottle, coffee cup, cutlery and food containers so that you don’t end up getting mounds of disposable stuff as you go about on your trip.

 7. Check the label

-If you are wanting to purchase souvenirs check to make sure that the products are actually made locally and not overseas and imported back in for touristic pleasures!
-Seek out local and handmade, like finding a local artisan markets or stores that showcase local and ethical products.
+If you are wanting to purchase souvenirs, check to make sure that the products are actually made locally and not overseas and imported back in for touristic pleasures!
+Seek out local and handmade items, from places like local artisan markets or stores that showcase local and ethical products.